 I’ve enjoyed all of Debbie Johnson’s stories set in the village of Budbury at the Comfort Food Cafe.
-Willow (and her mother Lynnie) have been on the periphery as secondary characters and I was hoping we would get to her story soon 🙂 It’s just as good as I thought it would be!
+Willow (and her mother Lynnie) have been on the periphery as secondary characters and I was hoping we would get to her story soon 🙂 Sunshine at the Comfort Food Cafe is just as good as I thought it would be!

 Format: Kindle Edition